dmitrykaramin/krakend-fluentd-request-logger/README.md

 is symbols limit for logging - to prevent too large data logging.
 Default value - 5000

 ### allowed_content_types
-is an array to defile allowed content-type for logging. content-types not in array will not be logged.
+is an array to define allowed content-type for logging. content-types not in array will not be logged.
 Default value - ['application/json', 'html/text']

 ---